FILL OUT THE CONTACT FORM BELOW OR CHECK OUT OUR FAQ

 - What amenities do you provide that I may not have heard about?

 Since weather in the Sound can change quickly, you will want to layer clothing even on warm and sunny days.
 Fleece sweaters, windbreakers, light jackets, rain gear and waterproof boots are essentials when packing for your trip.
 Day pack: Plan to carry a small back pack on your adventures with water, snacks like a power bar, a basic first aid kit and waterproof matches.
 Bear spray and a personal beacon can be small items that make a big difference.
+If you forget something, don’t worry.
+Several local retail shops sell the must-have items.

 Moose, sea otters, seals, black and brown bears and birds of all kinds are common sightings.
 Certain times of the year you can also see spawning salmon.
 In certain areas of the delta you might also be able to catch a glimpse of wolves, coyotes, wolverines and other wildlife.
+Click here to learn about other Outdoor Adventures available in the area.

 Cordova is surrounded on all sides by a beautiful wilderness.
 Please be mindful and respectful of its spectacular wildlife by educating yourself in proper wilderness etiquette and safety.
 Always observe wildlife from a distance, and never attempt to feed or entice bears or other wild animals with food.
 Moose and bears with young can be especially aggressive.
 Keep your distance and never get between a mother and her young.
 For more info contact Alaska Department of Fish & Game in Cordova.